Kaori61/crime-data-analysis/README.md

 * I had issues activating my Python virtual environment (`.venv`) in Git Bash while using the default MINGW64 shell — VS Code wasn't detecting the environment, and key packages like `pandas` weren't working.
 After some changes to `.bashrc`, Git Bash began launching in the MSYS shell, which added confusion by showing duplicate prompts like (`.venv`) (`.venv`).
 With help from ChatGPT, I diagnosed the issue, fixed my .bashrc configuration, selected the correct interpreter in VS Code, and installed missing packages like ipykernel.
 * Plotly wasn't working properly on Jupyter Notebook.
 It kept showing me the error message "nbformat >=4.2.0 isn't installed" even though I had correct version installed.
 Thanks to two of my fellow students Celia and Jane, who helped me fix this issue.
 I was able to create Plotly graphs.
+* I had issues with regression models.
+The first prediction model didn't include cyclical patterns so the prediction seemed incorrect.
+I used ChatGPT to create better prediction model to incorporate better feature and able to make prediction with improved R² value.

 ## Deployment
 ### Heroku